Protesters criticize treatment, sale of endangered pine rockland

 Protesters held signs with statements like “Shame on U Shalala” and “What are U thinking?
 No Walmart on Pine Rocklands.”
 They also chanted, “Shame on U, Shalala and her crew!”

 Bill Peters, a lifelong Miami-Dade resident, also participated in the protest.
 He rallied to maintain the topography of his county.

 “I’d like to see at least some of Dade county remain the way I remember it,” Peters said.

 As for whether or not Friday’s rally will make an impact, Stern said he thinks the voice of protest is already being heard.

 “We’ve protested twice and they’ve moved the date of the hearing twice,” he said.
 “So that means they’re listening.”

 Protestors in butterfly costumes express their opposition toward the University of Miami’s sale of endangered pine rockland.
 S. Molly Dominick // Contributing Photographer

 The Miami Hurricane is the student newspaper of the University of Miami in Coral Gables, Florida.
-The newspaper is edited and produced by undergraduate students at UM and is published weekly on Thursdays during the regular academic year.
+The newspaper is edited and produced by undergraduate students at UM and is published weekly in print on Tuesdays during the regular academic year.